lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/README.md

 2- You are expected to have technical knowledge with regards to modifying Android phones, installing custom roms, and such. **THERE IS A RISK OF BRICKING YOUR PHONE OR LOSING YOUR PERSONAL DATA HERE.**

-3- You are willing to tolerate some of inevitable problems associated with this setup (more on this later).
+3- You are willing to tolerate some of the inevitable problems associated with this setup (more on this later).

 4- **THIS GUIDE IS NOT INTENDED FOR THE AVERAGE SMARTPHONE USER.** There is far too many hiccups and challenges associated with getting this to work.

-5- The Android ecosystem could change in the future in a way that would break the tools used in this guide, so I don't know if this guide will continue to be possible to apply in the long term.
+5- The Android ecosystem could change in the future in a way that would break the tools used in this guide, so I don't know if this guide will continue working in the long term.

 -----